AZhacker15/cisc327-library-management-a2-8216-./README.md

 Referenced in the [`requirements_specification.md`](requirements_specification.md) file.

-**R1: Add Book To Catalog**
-The system shall provide a web interface to add new books to the catalog:
+**R1: Add Book To Catalog**: The system shall provide a web interface to add new books to the catalog:

-**R2: Book Catalog Display**
-The system shall display all books in the catalog in a a specifc table format
+**R2: Book Catalog Display**: The system shall display all books in the catalog in a a specifc table format

-**R3: Book Borrowing Interface**
-The system shall provide a borrowing interface to borrow books using the patron's library ID.
+**R3: Book Borrowing Interface**: The system shall provide a borrowing interface to borrow books using the patron's library ID.

-**R4: Book Return Processing**
-The system shall provide a return interface and able to return a book.
+**R4: Book Return Processing**: The system shall provide a return interface and able to return a book.

-**R5: Late Fee Calculation API**
-The system shall provide a system that calculates the late fee of an overdue book.
+**R5: Late Fee Calculation API**: The system shall provide a system that calculates the late fee of an overdue book.

-**R6: Book Search Functionality**
-The system shall provide search functionality using a search term and search type (title, author, isbn) as it's main parameters
+**R6: Book Search Functionality**: The system shall provide search functionality using a search term and search type (title, author, isbn) as it's main parameters

-**R7: Patron Status Report**
-The system shall display patron status for a particular patron.
+**R7: Patron Status Report**: The system shall display patron status for a particular patron.

-**R8: Pay Late Fees**
-The system shall allow patrons to pay their late fees for an overdue book.
+**R8: Pay Late Fees**: The system shall allow patrons to pay their late fees for an overdue book.
 If they do have one.

-**R9: Refunds Late Payment**
-The system shall allow patrons to refund their late fee, that is under 15$.
+**R9: Refunds Late Payment**: The system shall allow patrons to refund their late fee, that is under 15$.

-**Output examples**
+**Output examples** (Note this is somewhat outdated considering that I'm unable to run to application.

 Some books in the catalog by using the add book function.